We are an independent research group confronting the gap between what is said to be happening and what is actually happening in digitised societies.

 Established on 1 Janurary 2020, we work with our members and collaborators — including internet subcultures, at-risk communities, universities, companies, non-profits, artists, environmentalists, and policymakers — to reset the core principles of digital societies: identity, connectivity, ownership, and scale.

-Our central theory of change - alternative forking - takes problems of the present, finds underexplored historical and contemporary alternatives, and explores thier potential as material challenges to the status quo.
+Our central theory of change - alternative forking - takes problems of the present, finds underexplored historical and contemporary alternatives, and explores their potential as material challenges to the status quo.

 Together, we platform underrepresented critical ideas, develop prototypes and products, find the future in unexpected places, and publish open research to forge applicable and practical alternatives through optimistic and realistic jolts to the wider world.